glacials/whatsinstandard/README.md

 You shouldn't need to serve the files from any sort of web server.
 Opening `index.html` in a browser should work just fine.

-### Branches

-Since we use Bower and we are hosted by GitHub, the `gh-pages` branch just reflects `master` after a `bower install` happens.
-This way `master` retains separation from its dependencies. `gh-pages` is the live site.

-When a set is nearing release, there should be a feature branch for that set which contains the site as it will be when the release happens, and it should be named for the new set (e.g. `oath-of-the-gatewatch`).
-This branch should be in a state that allows `master` to be fast-forwarded to it when a merge happens at 00:00 on release day.

 ### API

 We've got an API.
 It's super slim and the output is written by hand but it works like a charm.